-The first time I made it, I dreamed about it for the next 3 days.
+The first time I made this curry chicken salad, I dreamed about it for the next 3 days.
 The same way I dream about french fries and having a big toe that isn’t plagued with a bunion.

-I serve the chicken salad cold on a leaf of romaine lettuce like a leafy pita) which is a habit I got into after the
+I serve this chicken salad cold on a leaf of romaine lettuce (like a leafy pita) which is a habit I got into after the

 Gather your ingredients Martha Stewart-style.
 Get everything ready to go.
 You’re going to be working with apples, celery, grilled chicken, and lots of other good stuff.
 The full printable recipe is at the bottom of the post.